LeeMorinUCF/ECP3004S21/demo_06_PP_Ch_08_Lists/README.md

 ## Aliasing: What's in a Name?

-Instead of slicing, you can create an *alias*, which is an alternative name for something. the outcome is different than above.
+Instead of slicing, you can create an *alias*, which is an alternative name for something.
+The outcome is different than above.

 ```python
 >>> celegans_phenotypes = ['Emb', 'Him', 'Unc', 'Lon', 'Dpy', 'Sma']